dannywuwu/notes/graphs.md

     - `A[i]` is a list with all vertices adjacent to `i`
 - O(V + E) space, O(V) time to find if an edge exists between 2 vertices

+> Find all vertices adjacent to V

+- Any algorithm where you need to always operate on every neighbour of a vertex on a graph, an adjacency list may be better

 ### Time: Matrix > List

 ### Space: List > Matrix